erlerobot/erle_gitbook_networking/practice/security.md

 ---

-Type the command line to make a list of open (listening) ports on your machine.
+Type the command line to make a list of open (listening) ports on your machine.For more clues, you can read *9.1 Secure services and security tips*.Nevertheless you don't know, select solution to see the correct answer.

 ```js
 var Command_line =